thaychansy/classification_and_hypothesis_testing/README.md

 ## Data Description

-The dataset contains attributes about the leads and their interactions with EdTech Co.
+The dataset contains attributes about the leads and their interactions with the EdTech Co.
 Each attribute provides valuable information to assess the likelihood of a lead converting into a customer.
 Below is a description of the data columns:

 ### Data Dictionary